Monaco Historic Grand Prix

 The event is a huge hit with the public, who turn out in ever-increasing numbers for each edition.

-The year 2022 marks the 70th anniversary of the one and only Grand Prix Automobile de Monaco to be held outside the championship, and reserved for sports cars rather than single-seaters.
+The year 2022 marked the 70th anniversary of the one and only Grand Prix Automobile de Monaco to be held outside the championship, and reserved for cars in the "sport" category rather than single-seaters.

 All in all, an exceptionally rare line-up awaits spectators, with several starting grids each as different as the next.